Religion in the European Union: Diversity

 It was estimated that the Union's Muslim population in 2009 was 13 million people.
 The country with the largest number of Muslims in western Europe is believed to be France with an estimated 6–7 million (though the French census does not ask religious questions) followed by Germany (4.5 million), the United Kingdom (2.7 million) and Italy (1.5 million).
 Aside from Turkey, the other possible future member to have a majority of Muslims is Albania, although other Balkan states like Bosnia (where Muslims enjoy a plurality), Montenegro and North Macedonia also have sizeable Muslim populations.
 Kosovo is also a Muslim majority state (but doesn't enjoy universal diplomatic recognition).
 A series of clashes and incidents connected to the religion have occurred in recent years, including: the murder of Theo van Gogh, the 2004 Madrid train bombings, the Jyllands-Posten Muhammad cartoons controversy, and the 7 July 2005 London bombings.
 In response to extremism, some figures, such as Justice Freedom & Security Commissioner Franco Frattini, have suggested creating a "European Islam" – a branch of the Islamic faith that is compatible with European values.

 Judaism has had a long history in Europe going back to the Roman Empire.
 Prior to the Holocaust, the area of the European Union had a Jewish population of 5,375,000 but they were largely exterminated in Nazi concentration camps.
 In 2002, the EU had a Jewish population of barely over a million, including about 519,000 in France and about 273,500 in the United Kingdom.
 This can be compared with about 5.8 million Jews living in Israel.
 In view of the history of persecution of Jews in Europe, antisemitism remains a matter of attention within the EU.

 Following the nationalization of the former British colonies in the 1960s and 1970s, many Hindus migrated to Europe from India and East Africa, often with British passports allowing them to pursue a future in Britain (which is no longer part of the EU).
 The Netherlands has also been a top destination for migrating Hindus, worldwide.
 Many Hindus who originally arrived in the country did not come directly from places like India, however.
 Hindus began arriving in the Netherlands in larger numbers beginning in the 1970s.
 This group came from Suriname, which was a Dutch colony up until 1975.
 Many more Hindus came in another wave of migration starting in the early 1980s spurred by the conflict in Sri Lanka that targeted Tamils.
 Hindus in Europe originate from different countries and practice their faith in different ways, depending on the group of Hinduism they belong to.
-As of 2021, there are more than 750,000 adherents in various EU member states with around 130 temples servicing their respective communities.
+As of 2021, there are greater than 450,000 Hindus in various EU member states.